LB&SCR D3 class

-LB&SCR D3 class was a 0-4-4T tank locomotive designed by R. J. Billinton for the London, Brighton and South Coast Railway (LB&SCR) between 1892 and 1896.
+LB&SCR D3 class was a class of 0-4-4T tank locomotives designed by R. J. Billinton for the London, Brighton and South Coast Railway (LB&SCR) between 1892 and 1896.
 They were built for working passenger trains along country and main lines.

 Construction and working

 Before joining the LB&SCR, Billinton worked for the Midland Railway's locomotive department; hence he was used to 0-4-4T designs, which that company used for similar work to what the D3's were intended for.
 The design was proposed as an improved version of William Stroudley's D1 tanks, the D3 being expected to replace the D1s on certain duties.
 The design shared some parts with Billinton's other designs: the cylinders were common with the C2 goods engines, and the boilers with the E4 radial tanks.

 Their first employment was on services around Tunbridge Wells and outer-suburban work into London.
 One locomotive, No. 363, was named after the company's chairman, Sir Julian Goldsmid, who was so fond of the engine that he had an image of it used on the railway's cap badges.
 Another locomotive, No. 375 Glynde, was used to haul an armoured train for the 1st Sussex Volunteers for two years from 1896.

 The whole class, along with other Billinton and Stroudley engines, was reboilered.
 Two were rebuilt with larger boilers as class D3x, but these proved to be ineffective; smaller boilers were used on the rest, which remained as class D3.
 After the First World War the operating scope of the class was increasingly more on the system's rural routes.